cmower/FRI-Client-SDK_Cpp/README.md

 This repo contains the FRI client SDK provided by KUKA.
 A cmake alternative for building the client and examples is provided to easily integrate it into other projects.

+# Support

+Currently the following versions of FRI are supported
+* 1.15
+* 2.5

+If you have a different version, please consider [forking](https://github.com/cmower/FRI-Client-SDK_Cpp/fork) and [submitting a pull request](https://github.com/cmower/FRI-Client-SDK_Cpp/pulls).

 # Build

 There are several options for building.